fmay/cc-js-intro-1-variables/.guides/sections.md

 layout: ""

 ---
-Constants are similar to variables but they have a specific purposes and are more restrictive.
+Constants are similar to variables but they have a specific purpose and are more restrictive.

 ```
 var radius=100;